clearlinux/clear-linux-documentation/source/guides/stacks/dlrs-inference.rst

 The solution covered here requires the following software components:

-* `Deep Learning Reference Stack`_ which is a |CL-ATTR| based Docker\* container providing deep learning frameworks and is optimized for Intel Xeon Scalable platforms.
+* `Deep Learning Reference Stack`_ which is a |CL-ATTR| based Docker\* container providing deep learning frameworks and is optimized for Intel® Xeon® platforms.
 * `Kubeflow`_ is the machine learning toolkit for Kubernetes that helps with deployment of Seldon Core and Istio components.
 * `Seldon Core`_ is a software platform for deploying machine learning models.
 We use the DLRS container to serve the OpenVino\* framework for inference with the Seldon Core.
 * The OpenVino Model Server is included in DLRS and provides the OpenVino framework for inference.
 From OpenVino, the `OpenVino Toolkit`_ provides improved neural network performance on a variety of Intel processors.
 For this guide, we converted pre-trained Caffe models into the `Intermediate Representation(IR)`_ of ResNet50 with the OpenVino toolkit.